 McConnell's coronavirus stimulus plan would provide payments of $1,200 per person, $2,400 for couples

-Saying lawmakers won't go "anywhere" until they take action, Senate Majority Leader Mitch McConnell on Thursday introduced legislation to provide as much as $1,200 per person and $2,400 per couple in the U.S. amid the coronavirus outbreak.
+Saying lawmakers "need to take bold and swift action as soon as possible," Senate Majority Leader Mitch McConnell on Thursday introduced legislation to provide as much as $1,200 per person and $2,400 per couple in the U.S. amid the coronavirus outbreak and skyrocketing jobless claims.

-The draft legislation, obtained by Fox News, would provide minimum payments of $600, and aid would be phased down at income thresholds of $75,000 for individuals and $150,000 per couple.
+The draft legislation, obtained by Fox News, would provide minimum payments of $600, and aid would be phased down at adjusted gross income thresholds of $75,000 for individuals and $150,000 per couple.
 Additionally, there would be $500 payments for each child.

 The rebate amount is slated to be reduced by $5 for each $100 a taxpayer’s income exceeds the legislation's threshold.
 The amount is therefore reduced to zero for single taxpayers with incomes exceeding $99,000 and $198,000 for joint filers.
-The IRS will determine income based on taxpayers' 2018 tax returns.
+The IRS will determine income based on U.S. citizen taxpayers' 2018 tax returns.

+Qualifying income "includes earned income, as well as Social Security retirement benefits and certain compensation and pension benefits paid to veterans; this ensures relief gets to low-income seniors and disabled veterans," top Republicans said in their summary of the legislation.

+McConnell's proposal aligns with the Trump administration's push to swiftly send checks to American households.

 READ MCCONNELL'S STIMULUS PROPOSAL

-The legislation additionally contains numerous business-related provisions, including a delay of payment for employer payroll taxes, a delay of estimated tax payments for corporations, and modifications for net operating losses.
+The legislation additionally contains numerous provisions geared at helping small businesses, including a delay of payment for employer payroll taxes, a delay of estimated tax payments for corporations, and modifications for net operating losses.

+McConnell's plan would provide $208 billion in loans and loan guarantees to distressed sectors of the economy, including $50 billion for commercial airlines and $8 billion for air cargo carriers, and $150 billion for other eligible businesses, but those loans would have to be paid back.

+It's an opening salvo in fast-track talks with Democrats as President Trump urges Congress to “go big” to respond as Americans reel from the crisis.

 McConnell, R-Ky., speaking on the Senate floor, said he wanted key Republicans to meet with Democrats on the relief bill, known as S.3548, Coronavirus Aid, Relief, and Economic Security Act (Phase III).